 Since 1998, GWA has submitted additional information to supplement its application for renewal of its section 301(h) variance.
-In 2001, GWA submitted a section 301(h) Applicant Questionnaire and a Basis of Design report for the Northern District STP that detailed plans and configurations of a new outfall (GMP Associates, Inc. 2001; GWA 2001).
-GWA is in the process of constructing an extension of the new outfall and completion is anticipated in early 2009.
-For the purpose of the section 301(h) evaluation, all information submitted by the applicant in the 1998 revised renewal application and in the 2001 supplemental documents is considered, in whole, GWA's application for renewal of its section 301(h) variance.
+In 2001, GWA submitted a section 301(h) Applicant Questionnaire and a Basis of Design report for the Northern District STP that detailed plans and configurations of a new outfall that would discharge farther offshore in deeper water (GMP Associates, Inc. 2001; GWA 2001).
+4 For the purpose of the section 301(h) evaluation, all information submitted by the applicant in the 1998 revised renewal application and in the 2001 supplemental documents is considered, in whole, GWA's application for renewal of its section 301(h) variance.